dylan1226-ux/Long-Short-Optimization-with-Reinforcement-Learning/README.md

 # Long/Short Optimization with Reinforcement Learning
 ### 1. Introduction
 Transforming raw stock data into predictive signals, or alphas, is commonly practiced by professionals to identify potential trading opportunities in financial markets.
-I developed and refined a reinforcement learning-based model with the optimization of a long/short strategy.
+I developed and refined a reinforcement learning model (RL) with the optimization of a long/short strategy.
 Compared to commonly used genetic programming, the RL model directly uses the performance of a pool of alphas to optimize an alpha generator, taking into account the synergy involved in stock selection.